jeffblackadar/getting-started-with-mysql/getting-started-with-mysql-using-r-using-dh-box.md

 # change a single apostrophe into a double apostrophe
 entryTitle <- gsub("'", "''", entryTitle)
 ```
-Now that you have handled the apostrophe in the title of the story, re-run the R program and then check with a SELECT statement in MySQL workbench.
+Now that you have handled the apostrophe in the title of the story, re-run the R program and then check with a SELECT statement in MySQL.

 ```
 SELECT * FROM newspaper_search_results.tbl_newspaper_search_results WHERE story_title = "THE LOST LUSITANIA'S RUDDER.";